Darryl Morton: Storylines

 March 2009 sees Darryl expressing concern that his relationship with Amber may not survive when she speaks of going to university in London but she reassures him that they will be fine.
 However, he is unconvinced and several months later, Amber kisses Mitch, a Uni friend after an argument with Darryl.
 He dumps her and she departs to University alone and upset.

 Amber returns during Freshers' Week and makes up with Darryl at Jason Grimshaw (Ryan Thomas) and Tina McIntyre (Michelle Keegan)'s party.
 However, Amber's father Dev, not keen on having Amber choose Darryl over University, bribes him with £500 to dump Amber.
 Darryl took the money but doesn't cash it and tells Dev what he thinks of him.
 Amber later finds out thanks to Teresa's interference, and she leaves for Uni once again on the bus, with neither Darryl or Dev able to convince her to stay.

 On 16 October 2009, Dev discovers that Umed Alahan (Harish Patel) and Teresa are selling curry in the kebab shop, although this is not Darryl's idea.
 Dev warns him that he is on thin ice, but Darryl, fed up with Dev, quits his job anyway.
 He then decides to go and live with his family in Spain.
 He bids farewell to Teresa before boarding the bus to the airport.

 In May 2010, when Teresa departs Weatherfield, after her relationship with Lloyd Mullaney (Craig Charles) comes to an end, it is possible that she has gone to Spain to live with Darryl, this is implied after she makes a phone call, presumingly to Darryl, asking for a favour.

 Reception

-When the Manchester Evening News spoke upon the axing of the Morton clan, their critic Ian Wylie stated that he had become to like the characters of Darryl and Mel, even though their on-screen family 'failed to fit the Weatherfield jigsaw'.
+When Ian Wylie from Manchester Evening News reported about the Morton family being written out, he wrote that he had come to like the characters of Darryl and Mel, even though their on-screen family "failed to fit the Weatherfield jigsaw".
 A reporter from Holy Soap described Darryl's most memorable moment as being caught in the fire drama after selling Pam's old cooking oil from the chip shop.
 On the What's on TV website, Darryl was described as "a likeable layabout" who "totally lacks energy and ambition".